 3. Enhances Deepness Of Sleep

 Hours of shut eye won’t matter without deep sleep.
 According to the study, something like a hammock can help just that.
 This factor was measured with an EEG machine.
-Increased movements point to better slow-wave activity, a
+Increased movements point to better slow-wave activity, a marker of deep sleep.
+After rocking back and forth, the EEG had more powerful, consistent movements.

 In fact, it also points to better protection against sleep interruptions.
 For someone that wakes up easily, a hammock may be your answer.3